shivakumarvardhamana/todo_app_django/README.md

 The application is accessible at http://localhost:9393, displaying the title with an orange border.

-   -Files Overview:
+- Files Overview:
   - gencsv.sh : the shell script to generate the inputfile
   - part-1-log: the file is contain the logs of docker container
   - part-1-output: store the result of application csvserver
   - part-1-cmd: the cmd used to run the container with inputfile and enviroment variable

 **Part 2**: Docker Compose Setup
 - **The requirefile available in part-2 folder**